Mammography

 A diagnostic mammogram is an x-ray examination of the breasts, to diagnose breast changes or abnormalities that may have been detected through breast self-exam and/or clinical examination.

-What is a mammogram?
+What is mammography?

+A diagnostic mammogram is a type of x-ray test for your breasts.
 This test is done when there are unusual signs or symptoms in one or both of your breasts, such as a lump, tenderness, fluid coming out of your nipple, or changes in your skin.
 The mammogram helps to confirm if these changes are benign, which means they are not cancerous and you don't need any treatment, or if these changes suggest breast cancer, in which case more tests and treatment would be needed.

 Why should I have a mammogram? keyboard_arrow_down